 The good thing about Grammarly and Ginger is that both offer a free version of their services, which is good enough for regular users for simple spelling fixes and better sentence formation.

 Talking about the paid version, both have a similar kind of pricing model, you can pay a monthly fee of somewhere around $12 on both the services per month if you pay annually, or else $29 per month, paid monthly.

 The premium version in Grammarly unlocks 400+ fixes and features that let users correct twice as many mistakes as free users, on an average.
 The new version also gives Plagiarism checker, which can be helpful when writing long academic essays.

 And the premium version of Ginger unlocks the Sentence Rephraser, text reader for knowing how to pronounce words, and also gives you analysis of errors you make while writing.

-For a normal everyday user, the free version of any of these services will work.
+For a normal user, the free version of any of these services will work.

 Which one to pick from?

-But since it’s free, you can use both of them for a particular period of time and decide it for yourself, if you are still confused about which one to go with.
+But since it’s free, you can use both of them for a particular period and decide it for yourself, if you are still confused about which one to go with.